GraemeMalcolm/ai-stuff/instructions/01-image-analysis.md

     ![An image of a parent using a cellphone camera to take a picture of a child in in a store](./media/store-cam1.jpg)

-6. In the PowerShell pane, enter the following commands to run the code:
+6. In the PowerShell pane, enter the following commands to open the ai-900 folder and run the code with the image passed as a parameter:

     ```
     cd ai-900
     .\analyze-image.ps1 store-cam1.jpg
     ```

-7. Review the results of the image analysis, which include:
+7. Review the results of the image analysis, which print to the PowerShell console and include:
     - A suggested caption that describes the image.
     - A list of objects identified in the image.
     - A list of "tags" that are relevant to the image.